wp-plugins/shipworks-e-commerce-bridge/readme.txt

 1. Configure the plugin by going to the `ShipWorks Connect` menu that appears in your admin menu

 == Frequently Asked Questions ==

+1. If your in trouble with online status, if they are wrong or if the value is not good you need to check a few things with your SHipWorks software.
+* First in ShipWorks go into the menu in Manage -> Actions.
+* A window opens and there should be an action which is running when "A shipment is processed" and which task is "Upload the shipment details".
+* If not create one with the appropiate store.
+So that shipments details are automatically updated online when you ship your product.

 If you have any questions or issues about the plugin don't hesitate to contact us : contact@advanced-creation.com.